Marcooos05/MadPlotLib-Junction2025/.documentations/UI_spec.md

 # MadLib Financial Literacy – User Interface Design Document

+## Framework & Technology
+- **Frontend Framework**: React 18 with Vite for fast development and building.
+- **Routing**: React Router for client-side navigation.
+- **Styling**: CSS modules or styled-components for component-scoped styles, with global CSS variables for theme consistency.
+- **State Management**: React hooks (useState, useEffect) for local state; Context API or Redux for global state if needed.
+- **Components**: Custom React components with accessibility-first design, using semantic HTML and ARIA attributes.

 ## Layout Structure
 - **100% mobile-first vertical single-page flow** (no horizontal navigation, no desktop sidebar).
 - Full-screen screens that advance only forward (back button allowed but discouraged).